How to Build a Stone Patio: Complete DIY Guide

 Time Required: 4-6 hours

-1. Mark your patio area using stakes and string
+1. Mark your patio area using stakes and string line

 2. Remove grass, roots, and organic material